 Although we hope it’s never the case, we understand that life happens and that you may need to withdraw early.
 These are some of the things that will happen if you’ve received financial aid and then withdraw early.

-This situation is called Return of Title IV Funds or “R2T4.”
-It can result in owing aid funds to the university, government or both.
-Title IV funds include federal programs such as the Pell Grant; the Federal Supplemental Educational Opportunity Grant (FSEOG); the Teacher Education Assistance for College and Higher Education Grant (TEACH); Federal Perkins Loan; Federal Direct Loans (both Subsidized and Unsubsidized loans); the Parent Loan for Undergraduate Students (PLUS); and the Graduate PLUS Loan.
+This regulation is called Return of Title IV Funds or “R2T4.”
+It can result in having to return financial aid funds to the university, government, or both.
+Title IV funds include federal programs such as the Pell Grant, the Federal Supplemental Educational Opportunity Grant (FSEOG), the Teacher Education Assistance for College and Higher Education Grant (TEACH), Federal Direct Loans (both Subsidized and Unsubsidized loans), the Parent Loan for Undergraduate Students (PLUS), and the Graduate PLUS Loan.

-The higher the number of class days completed, the lower the amount of financial aid that must be returned.
-Once you’ve completed more than 60% of the semester, you’re allowed to keep 100% of aid even if a withdrawal occurs after that point.
-If you are considering withdrawing, please speak with our office so we can best advise you for financial aid repercussions.
+The higher the number of class days completed, the less financial aid that must be returned.
+Once you’ve completed more than 60% of the semester, you’ve earned 100% of aid, even if a withdrawal occurs after that point.
+If you are considering withdrawing, please speak with our office so we can best advise you on financial aid repercussions.

 Drop: Refers to removing one or more individual courses from your schedule but remaining enrolled in other courses for the same term.